-First, to determine how closely your educational portfolio meets MDiv equivalent standards, submit an unofficial copy of all of your university transcripts to Dr. Clifford Berger in the DMin office together with any other documentation of ministry-related educational experiences that you believe may be relevant (ex. college courses taught, books published, ordination coursework completed).
+First, to determine how closely your educational portfolio meets MDiv equivalent standards, submit an unofficial copy of all of your university transcripts to Trenton Corvino in the Graduate Admissions office together with any other documentation of ministry-related educational experiences that you believe may be relevant (ex. college courses taught, books published, ordination coursework completed).

 Next, The DMin department will evaluate the portfolio and report their findings to you directly.
 The MDiv Equivalent Evaluation will yield one of three possible results:

 - 18 semester hours or less of leveling work: Applicants with 18 semester hours or less of required leveling work may begin the DMin program.
 Their status in the program remains ‘provisional’ until all leveling courses are completed.

 - 19-30 semester hours of leveling work: Applicants with 19 to 30 hours of leveling work may proceed with the application process, but they will not be permitted to begin program coursework until they have reduced the balance of required leveling work to 18 semester hours or less.

 - More than 30 semester hours of leveling work: If the applicant needs more than 30 semester hours of leveling work to achieve MDiv equivalent, he or she is ordinarily considered ineligible for the DMin program.

 - We invite prospective students with less than 30 semester hours of leveling work to continue the formal application process.